xmengkinaxis/CPP/System Design Interview Checklist.md

   - Go deeper into the **design of 2–3 critical components** (**performance-sensitive** or **core to functionality**) with the guidance of the proper [LLD Deep Dive Lenses](#60-lld-deep-dive-lenses-short-checklists-for-common-components-to-deep-dive).
   - Show understanding of **how data flows and how requests are handled at a detailed level**.
 (Dynamic Behaviors in HLD)
   - Demonstrate ability to **evaluate trade-offs, handle failures, and optimize performance**.
+  - Aspects
+    - Functionalities: how these components handle the requests
+    - Trade-off: why the system is designed with the requirement and constraints
+    - Failure: abnormal or SOPFs
+    - Performance: optimize for Latency and Throughput

 - **Approach**

   1. **Component Selection**: (guided by lens)
      - Either pick components yourself or ask interviewers for guidance.
 The interviewers' feedback should always guide us to what specific parts need focus, elaborate on, and further discussion.
-     - **Prioritize** components that are **core to performance, reliability, or correctness**.
+     - **Prioritize** components that are **core to correctness, reliability, or performance**.

   2. **Detail the Component Design**
      - **Goal**: Explain what each component does, how it works internally, and how it interacts with others.
-     - External View → Internal Structure → Dynamic Flow → Justifications; a natural top-down flow — from how others see the component to how it behaves internally.
+     - **External View → Internal Structure → Dynamic Flow → Justifications**; a natural top-down flow — from how others see the component to how it behaves internally.
-     - **External View – Responsibilities and Interfaces (Context First)**
+     - **External View – Responsibilities and Interfaces (Context First)** (as black box)
        - Start from what the component promises to do and how others interact with it
        - What is the responsibility or role of this component?
        - What are its inputs and outputs?
        - What APIs or interfaces does it expose?
        - **Purpose**: Give interviewer the big picture context before diving into internals.
-     - **Interaction View – Communication and Workflow (Dynamic Behavior)**
+     - **Interaction View – Communication and Workflow (Dynamic Behavior)** (as white box)
        - Describe how it interacts with other components during typical operations.
        - Read Flow + Write Flow
        - This is the “dynamic view” — runtime behavior across components.